FisherMoon25/Music_Classification/README.md

 # Music Classification Project

 ## Overview
 Binary classification project to predict song preferences (Like/Dislike) using Spotify audio features.
-Part of SF2935 course.
+Part of SF2935 course at KTH.

 ## Methods
 We implemented and compared five classification algorithms: